Removing Noise, not Finding Gold: Quality Filtering for Large-Scale Pretraining: Introduction

 Beyond these paradoxes, we introduce a new lens to probe whether CQF induces a meaningful notion of quality.
-Specifically, we formalize the notion of \emph{data conditioning}: along a true quality axis, training on ``clean'' data should give better performance on ``dirty'' test distributions than training directly on the dirty distribution.
-This behavior fundamentally depends on the optimization algorithm used to approximately minimize the training loss.
-Indeed, if the training algorithm were perfect, training on the dirty data itself would always yield the best possible loss on that very data.
-Therefore, this phenomenon can only arise because optimization on the clean dataset is easier, hence the term data conditioning.
-We demonstrate that this desirable property is clearly observed when constructing datasets with ground-truth mixtures of clean and dirty documents, as inspired by~\citet{kallini2024mission}.
-In contrast, subsets selected by CQF fail to exhibit any such data-conditioning ordering, suggesting that the notion of quality CQF captures is more limited and closely related to stylistic or domain similarity---contexts in which “training cleaner” does not universally help.
+Specifically, we formalize the notion of \emph{data-conditioning}: along a true quality axis, training on ``clean'' data should give better performance on ``dirty'' test distributions than training directly on the dirty distribution.
+This property arises purely from optimization effects---if training were perfect, learning directly on dirty data would always be optimal---so any observed advantage from filtering must come from the fact that clean data are easier to optimize on in practice.
+Hence the term data-conditioning.

+Crucially, we show that this optimization-driven notion of data quality can be reliably estimated using small-scale proxy models, making it practical for guiding large-scale data selection.
+For instance, we demonstrate that this property is clearly observed when constructing data mixtures of clean and dirty documents, as inspired by~\citet{kallini2024mission}.
+In contrast, subsets selected by CQF fail to exhibit any such data-conditioning ordering, suggesting that the notion of quality CQF captures is more limited and closely related to stylistic or domain similarity---contexts in which ``training cleaner'' does not universally help.